fcarlone/node-express-friend-finder/README.md

 ### Installation Instructions:
 1. Clone or download the GitHub repository
 2. Open your terminal
-3. Change the current working directory to the location where you want the cloned directory to be made
-4. Paste the URL you copied in Step 1.
+3. Paste the URL you copied in Step 1.
 5. Go to the directory where the repository was created and install the packages associated with this application
 `npm install`
 6. Run the application by using the command: